shturno/pets-adoption-API/README.md

 To run the tests, use the following command: pytest -s -v

+## Web Service

+To run the project without installing it, access https://pets-adoption-5o9i.onrender.com/ and use the routes on src/main/routes

 ## Contributing

 If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request.
 Ensure that your commits are well-documented and that tests pass.